Trenton Humane Law Enforcement & Animal Services (THLEAS)

-The Trenton Humane Law Enforcement and Animal Services Unit is a municipal office operating under the auspices of the Department of Health and Human Services.
+The Trenton Humane Law Enforcement and Animal Services Unit is a municipal office operating under the auspices of the Department of Health and Human Services and The Trenton Police Department.
 It provides the community with services that enhance the humane care and treatment of Trenton’s animals.

 The mission of THLEAS is to educate the public on the humane treatment of animals and to be better pet owners.
 This office also works to promote t better quality of care for all animals while being mindful of the need to protect residents in accordance to the State and local laws/ordinances.
 (This policy is in keeping with the guidelines established by the NJ Title IV Statutes regarding domestic and wildlife animals in the control of rabies outbreaks.)

 THLEAS strives to perform the duties and responsibilities entrusted to this office with respect and sensitivity of the needs of the entire community.

 Dogs are required to be on a leash at all times when in public.
 IT’S THE LAW!
 A dog found running loose can and will be impounded if found running loose in Trenton.
 If you suspect your pet is at the shelter, contact us at 609-989-3254, or email a picture and contact information to: email@example.com.
 Animals that are not reclaimed within a 7 day impound period become the property of the city.
 Owners reclaiming their pets will be charged a redemption fee based on the number of days your pet is housed and the services it receives.
 Redemption fees are accepted in cash or money order only.